Mapping L.A.

 Mapping L.A. was a 2009 project of the Los Angeles Times.

-It identified 158 cities and unincorporated areas within Los Angeles County, California.
-It also drew boundary lines for 114 neighborhoods within the City of Los Angeles and 42 unincorporated areas where the statistics were merged with those of adjacent cities.
+The goal of The mapping project was to draw boundary lines for 114 neighborhoods within the City of Los Angeles along with and 42 unincorporated areas.

+Upon presentation, it was noted by various publications that the mapping project ignored city-recognized neighborhood boundaries and it lumped smaller neighborhoods into larger, more indistinct areas.

 History

 The project began in February 2009 with the posting online of the first version of boundary lines for 87 Los Angeles neighborhoods.
 The map was then redrawn with the help of readers who agreed or disagreed with the initial boundaries.
 The Times said: "After reviewing this collective knowledge, Times staffers adjusted more than 100 boundaries, eliminated some names and added others."